winitzki/scall/tutorial/programming_dhall.md

 The `Monoid` instances shown above are not the only ones possible.
 For example, one could implement a `Monoid` instance for `Bool` using the "or" operation (`||`) instead of the "and" operation (`&&`).
 A `Monoid` instance for `Natural` could use the multiplication (`*`) instead of the addition (`+`).
-The specific implementation of `Monoid` depends on the needs of a specific application.
+The specific implementation of `Monoid` should be chosen according to the needs of a specific application.

 A **semigroup** is a weaker typeclass hat has the `append` method like a monoid, but without the `empty` method.